RickGriff/decimath/README.md

 Example:

-`makeDecimal18(BN(123456789987654321000000000))`  // return new Decimal(‘123456789.987654321’)
+`makeDecimal18(BN(123456789987654321000000000))`  // returns a new Decimal(‘123456789.987654321’)

 makeBN requires the basic JS math libraries Decimal.js and BN.js.

 ## Calculating Gas and Error with gasCalculator.js

 DeciMath comes with a gas and error calculator - gasCalculator.js.
 It contains several functions for computing the gas & error of each DeciMath math function.
 Use it to explore the gas costs and error percentages of the different math functions at different input ranges.

 The file runs as an external JS script in your Truffle development environment.
 All functions are async/await since they call the contract on the blockchain.

 ### Gas Calculator Setup

 - Copy the /scripts folder to your Truffle project.
 This contains gasCalculator.js and its dependencies.
-- Copy DeciMathCaller.sol to your /contracts folder ( needed to make raw calls to DeciMath functions, to test actual gas usage)
+- Copy *DeciMathCaller.sol* to your /contracts folder ( needed to make raw calls to DeciMath functions, to test actual gas usage)

 - Launch your development blockchain (e.g. Ganache)
 - Compile and migrate your contracts: